+It is recommended to bring sleeping bag and sleeping matt in case we will need to move to another part of the sanctuary in search of saigas.
 Headlamps and torches with spare batteries are needed.
 Spare batteries for a camera would be useful.
-There are solar powered batteries at the rangers' station but there may be not enough power to charge your camera batteries every time you may need it.
+There are solar powered batteries at the rangers' station but there may be not enough power to charge the camera batteries every time one may need it.

-Take a first aid kit and all the medications you may need with you.
-Antihistamine may help if you get many mosquito bites and allergy symptoms appear.
+Every guest should bring a first aid kit and all the medications he/she may need.
+Antihistamine pills may help if one get many mosquito bites and allergy symptoms appear.
 Repellent and a strong sunscreen are highly recommended.
 Sunglasses are necessary because the sun shines directly in the hide in the late morning.

-Take both warm clothes for cold nights and light clothes for hot days.
+Guests will need both warm clothes for cold nights and light clothes for hot days.
 Shorts are definitely not recommended for walking in the steppe because of sharp grasses and ticks.
 Long-sleeved shirts are better than t-shirts since they protect your skin from UV-radiation.
 Hat, trekking shoes and long socks are necessary.
 Natural fabrics are more comfortable than synthetics for hot weather.
-Note that heat strokes are not unusual in this region.